Georg Matthias Bose

-Georg Matthias Bose (22 September 1710 – 17 September 1761), also known as Mathias Bose, was a famous electrical experimenter in the early days of the development of electrostatics.
+Georg Matthias Bose (22 September 1710 – 17 September 1761), also known as Mathias Bose, was an electrical experimenter in the early days of the development of electrostatics.
 He is credited with being the first to develop a way of temporarily storing static charges by using an insulated conductor (called a prime conductor).
 His demonstrations and experiments raised the interests of the German scientific community and the public in the development of electrical research.

 Early life

-He was born the son of a merchant and educated at the University of Leipzig, receiving his Master's degree in 1727.
+He was born the son of a merchant and educated at the University of Leipzig, in the Electorate of Saxony, receiving his master's degree in 1727.
 In 1738, he became the professor of natural philosophy at the University of Wittenberg.
 As part of his course in physics, he revived experimentation with a glass-globe machine following the design of Francis Hauksbee the Elder, and he later vastly improved on the machine by adding a "prime conductor" which allowed the machine to accumulate the generated static charge at a higher level.

 He was said to be a flamboyant demonstrator and an assiduous self-promoter, and he corresponded extensively with the Royal Society in London and with similar groups in Prussia, France, Italy and even Istanbul.